-- 1.22 Good CDR data management stems from good privacy governance.
-Entities should ensure leadership and governance arrangements create a culture of privacy that respects and protects CDR data. - 1.23 To embed a culture of privacy, entities could: - Appoint a member of senior management to be responsible for the strategic leadership and overall privacy management of CDR data. - Appoint an officer (or officers) to be responsible for the day to day managing, advising and reporting on Privacy Safeguard issues. - Record and report on how datasets containing CDR data are treated, managed and protected. - Implement reporting mechanisms that ensure senior management are routinely informed about privacy issues.
+- 1.22 Good CDR data management stems from good data and information governance that creates a culture of privacy that respects and protects CDR data. - 1.23 To embed a culture of privacy, entities could: - Appoint a member of senior management to be responsible for the strategic leadership and overall management of CDR data. - Appoint an officer (or officers) to be responsible for the day to day managing, advising and reporting on privacy safeguard issues. - Record and report on how datasets containing CDR data are treated, managed and protected. - Implement reporting mechanisms that ensure senior management are routinely informed about privacy and data management issues.